jspecify/jspecify/docs/docs/spec.md

 ## Applying a nullness operator to an augmented type {#applying-operator}

-The process of applying a [nullness operator] requires 2 inputs:
+The process of applying a [nullness operator] requires two inputs:

 -   the nullness operator to apply
 -   the [augmented type] \(which, as always, includes a nullness operator for